so-rose/blender_maxwell/README.md

 - [ ] Standardize 1D and 2D array loading/saving on numpy's savetxt with gzip enabled.

 ## Viz
-[ ] Sim Info
-- [ ] Implement estimation of monitor storage
-- [ ] Implement cost estimation
-[ ] Monitor Data Viz
+[x] Monitor Data Viz
-- [ ] Implement dropdown to choose which monitor in the SimulationData should be visualized (based on which are available in the SimulationData), and implement visualization based on every kind of monitor-adjascent output data type (<https://docs.flexcompute.com/projects/tidy3d/en/latest/api/output_data.html>)
+- [x] Implement dropdown to choose which monitor in the SimulationData should be visualized (based on which are available in the SimulationData), and implement visualization based on every kind of monitor-adjascent output data type (<https://docs.flexcompute.com/projects/tidy3d/en/latest/api/output_data.html>)
 - [ ] Project field values onto a plane object (managed)

 ## Sources